vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 The first step for creating a Vial port is to prepare a keyboard definition which is a JSON file describing the layout of the keyboard.
 If your keyboard already has a VIA port, you can download its keyboard definition from the [VIA repository](https://github.com/the-via/keyboards/tree/master/src) and proceed directly to the [second step](/porting-to-vial.md): adding Vial support.
 Otherwise, follow the steps as described below.

+> Notice!
+> {: .label .label-red }
+> The file structure and content of `info.json` and `vial.json` is wastly different.
+Copying/renaming one to the other does NOT work.

 ## 1. Prepare keyboard layout

 ### Create a physical layout